Do you understand what your customers go through?

 What can you do for your customers after they’ve made a purchase?
 More importantly, how can you keep them and make them sing your praises?

 Consider how your customer support functions.
-Do you have a loyalty program in place?
+Do you have a loyalty program or coupons in place?
 What is your returns policy?
 Do you have a customer database for future promotions?